Content created: 2008-08-21

 Early colonial wills, censuses, land records, and town council minutes have sometimes been preserved, giving us insights into life immediately after the Conquest, often with information that extends backward into the Aztec period.

 Some of our information even comes from early dictionaries.
 Since Náhuatl was the lingua franca of the most important regions of Mexico, the Spanish early set out to learn it, and the early dictionaries and grammars they compiled are rich in proverbs, idiomatic phrases, and explanations of the semantic fields of terms.
-(The fullest is by Alonso de Molina, whose extensive dictionary was composed somewhere between 1550 and 1570 and is still in print today.)
+The fullest is by Alonso de Molina, whose extensive dictionary was composed somewhere between 1555 and 1571 —about the time Shakespeare was born— and is still in print today.

 Naturally care must be taken to assess the reliability of each source, and specialists differ in the extent to which they find different early authors to be engaged in self-serving assessments of Aztec life and history.
 For example, a 2008 study of the reputation of the poet-king Nezahual-cóyotl argues that traditional accounts of him may have been biased to favor Spanish colonialism and Judeo-Christian perspectives on Mexican history (Lee 2008).